 In 2016 Simon Corder was invited to revisit Night Safari (photographs below).
 The original lighting system is still working well, 20 years on, and the aesthetic approach continues to be appropriate and effective.
 However, the time has arrived to review the habitat light sources with regard to developments in lighting technology since the 1990s – LEDs in particular.

-In May 2017 Simon Corder will deliver a paper on the opportunities and issues around this at Showlight 2017 in Florence, Italy – the quadrennial international gathering of lighting professionals.
+In May 2017 Simon Corder delivered a paper on the opportunities and issues around relighting Night Safari with LEDs at Showlight 2017 in Florence, Italy – the quadrennial international gathering of lighting professionals.